woogles-io/liwords-static/content/guides/2025-07-11-what-game-settings-should-i-use.md

 * **5 points (10 points)** means that if you challenge a valid word, the person who played the word gets 5 (10) extra points, and you still get to take your turn.
 If it is an invalid word, the person who played it loses their turn.This challenge rule puts more responsibility on the player of the word to know it, since the penalty for challenging a good word is very low.
 This challenge rule may have the effect of minimizing the effect of bluffing.
 * **Double** means that if you challenge a valid word, you lose your turn.
 If it is an invalid word, the person who played it loses their turn.
 This challenge rule puts more responsibility on the challenger to know their words, since the penalty for challenging is very high.
 This challenge rule allows the aspect of bluffing to be a greater part of the game.
 * **Single** means that you can freely challenge words.
 If the play was valid, you don’t lose your turn.
 * **Triple** means that whoever is wrong in the challenge (the player who played an invalid word or the player who challenged a valid word) immediately loses the game.
-This is generally just used between friends or in other special situations.
+This is generally just used between friends, when playing ultra-blitz, or in other special situations.

 The **Initial minutes** slider has four ranges: